-Part two of Low Maintenance Gardening describes another phase of our dry creek bed project.
+Part two of Low Maintenance Gardening describes another phase of our dry creek bed project: the rock garden.

 Once we had the dry creek bed in place, the corner of our garden where the fences intersect needed some interest.
 I didn’t want to fill in that corner with cedar or evergreens as I’m not too fond of them.
 Instead, we built a rock garden to complement the back corner of our tiny back yard.

 To get a sense of the area we had to work with, here’s an overhead shot of the corner of the yard where we built our rock garden.

 To start construction, we first built backer boards to be placed against the fencing to contain the soil to the height we wanted to raise the rock garden.
 Hubs decided to build it in one piece in the garage and then move it into the backyard as one unit.
 He used galvanized metal strapping and corner braces to hold it all together (in addition to glue).

 Hubs buried the backer board below the fence line and drove some wooden stakes in front of it to keep it secure, making sure it was level.
 He didn’t screw it into the fence itself because it backed onto two of our neighbours’ backyards.
 It needed to be independent in case they ever decided to repair or replace any of the fencing.